Please help- I’m feeling very discouraged!

 - get as many greens into your diet as possible, like kale and spinach.
-I put them in my daily smoothies with a bunch of fruit (because I rarely eat salads and I can’t even taste the greens in my smoothies)!
-I also add some other healthy stuff to my smoothies like psyllium husks and ground flax which might be something you’d like to try too.
+I put them in my daily smoothies with a bunch of fruit!
+I also add some other healthy stuff to my smoothies like psyllium husks and ground flax.

-- if you like pineapple or papaya, including these foods in your diet will help break down your food (i.e. serious support your digestive system thanks to natural enzymes)
+- if you like pineapple or papaya, including these foods in your diet.
+It will help break down your food (i.e. serious support your digestive system thanks to natural enzymes)

 - increase the amount of EFA (essential fatty acids) in your diet.
 This can be in supplement form or by increasing the amount of “good oils” in your diet.
 Flax oil is a good example.
 Tuna and salmon are also good sources of EFA.

-- start your day with a glass of lemon water – just like it sounds, squeeze some lemon juice (from an actual lemon) into a glass of (room temperature) water.
+- start your day with a glass of lemon water.
+Simply squeeze some lemon juice (from an actual lemon) into a glass of room temperature water.
 This helps start up your digestive system first thing in the morning.

 - peppermint or fennel tea mid-day can help if you experience any digestive pain during the day. (note my Skin Support Tea, which I added to the additional tips below, has peppermint in it).

-Now there’s a lot of different parts / functions / processes within the digestive system that can be not working properly or being overworked.
-The suggestions I gave above will help tackle a lot of these but if you don’t see a good amount of improvement in 6 – 8 months, let me know and I can provide further support.
+There’s a lot of different parts/functions within the digestive system.
+Overworking any of these parts/functions can happen.
+The suggestions I gave above will help tackle a lot of these.
+If you don’t see improvement in 6 – 8 months, let me know and I can provide further support.

-I should also note that even if you haven’t noticed any obvious symptoms of digestive upset or discomfort, doesn’t mean your digestive system is running at peak performance.
-The assumption that no digestive discomfort = perfectly functioning digestive system is another reason that the digestive system gets overlooked when trying to clear acne.
+If you haven’t noticed obvious symptoms of digestive upset, it doesn’t mean your digestive system is running optimally.
+The assumption that no digestive discomfort = perfectly functioning digestive system is another reason we overlook it when trying to clear acne.

 Internal: Additional Tips